yebo29/rpi-docker-geth/README.md

 ## Docker-compose
 * I've also included the docker-compose file I'm using.
-* Make sure to create any required directories and then run:
+* Make sure to create any required directories and/or modify settings and then run:
 ```
+docker-compose build # only if you haven't yet built the image
 docker-compose up -d && docker-compose logs -f [service-name]
 ```
 * Base taken from https://github.com/pokt-network/docker-geth/blob/master/docker-compose.yml
+* Remove the `cache --2048` option if you have plenty of memory
 * You can use the testnet via:
 ```
 version: '3.3'